kirmarnel/weather-dash/README.md

 ![Screenshot1](assets/Demo.png)
 --
 ## Challenges
-My biggest challenge with this project was the local storage.
+My biggest challenge with this project was the local storage aspect.
 The goal was to have a persistent search history of the recently searched cities.
 I was unable to get this to work.
 I also struggled with the UV index, but ultimitely got that working.
 --
 ## Deployment Link
 https://kirmarnel.github.io/weather-dash/